 It is the politicians who should be ashamed for running up multi-trillion dollar budget deficits.
 They should be ashamed of getting their pseudo-sense of self-worth by handing out our money in the form of favors to bribe others to think well of their thieving acts of redistribution (or at least to give them political support).
 They should be ashamed to ask us for even more money to cover the costs of their irresponsible acts that would be criminal if committed by any party but government.
 Those politicians’ behavior is morally criminal in any case.

 Those politicians should come to us on their knees in apology.
-Instead our politicians continue to act with reckless arrogance rather than treating our lives, liberty, and property
+Instead our politicians continue to act with reckless arrogance rather than treating our lives, liberty, and property as sacrosanct.

 When President Obama was laying the groundwork for the excuses for Democrats’ midterm election losses, he said, “People out there are still hurting very badly, and they are still scared.
 And so part of the reason that our politics seems so tough right now, and facts and science and argument does (sic) not seem to be winning the day all the time, is because we’re hard-wired not to always think clearly when we’re scared.”
 Wrong!

 To begin with, fear can often focus the mind on facts, their adverse effects, and appropriate counter-measures.
 Those prehistoric primates that weren’t hardwired that way became dinner for saber-tooths.
 Many of us assessed the adverse effects of going over Obama’s fiscal cliff and of the chains he wanted to place on us, and we took appropriate counter-measures, voting his cronies out of office.

 But let’s play Obama’s “hardwired” game for a moment as it relates to tax policy.